Selected supporting organizations in Spine World Summit 2018. More are coming!

 |Guangdong Association of Spine and Spinal Cord

-The Guangdong Association of Spine and Spinal Cord (GASSC) is a regional multidisciplinary medical association that utilizes education, research and advocacy to promote the highest quality, ethical, value and evidence based spine care for patients.
-In this year, GASSC reaches the 200th member with cervical spine, lumbar spine, spinal deformity, minimally invasive, trauma, youth and nursing care 7 groups.
+The Guangdong association of spine and spinal Cord (GDASSC) is a regional multidisciplinary medical association that utilizes education, research and advocacy to promote the highest quality, ethical, value- and evidence-based spine care for patients.
+In this year, GDASSC reaches the 200th member with cervical spine, lumbar spine, spinal deformity, minimally invasive, trauma, youth and nursing care 7 groups.
 The annual meeting in March every year provides a unique opportunity to learn and gain the latest information, innovative techniques and procedures, best practices, and new technologies in spine care.
-GASSC also offers a full spectrum of courses and conferences about spine and spinal cord throughout the year at regional.
+GDASSC also offers a full spectrum of courses and conferences about spine and spinal cord throughout the year at regional.

 |Guangdong Spinal Surgery Association

-Guangdong Spine Surgery Association (GDSSA) was founded in March, 2009 with all 230 members now.
+Guangdong Spinal Surgery Association (GDSSA) was founded in March, 2009 with all 230 members now.
 GDSSA has 4 study groups: cervical spine surgery group, lumbar spine surgery group, spine deformity group and minimal invasive spine surgery group.
-Current president of GDSSA is Prof Dong-Sheng Huang from Sun Yat-sen Memorial Hospital of Sun Yat-sen University.
+Current president of GDSSA is Dr. Jian-Ting Chen from Nanfang Hospital of Southern Medical University.

 |Hong Kong Orthopaedic Association, Spine Chapter